China • UNESCO World Heritage Site

 Mutianyu Great Wall

-Mutianyu offers perfect balance between restoration and authentic atmosphere, stretching 5.4 kilometres with 23 distinctive watchtowers through pine-covered mountains.
+Mutianyu offers perfect balance between restoration and authentic atmosphere, stretching 5.4 kilometers with 23 distinctive watchtowers through pine-covered mountains.
 Built during the Northern Qi Dynasty (550-557) and extensively rebuilt under Ming supervision, this section features unique architectural elements including three-sided battlements providing enhanced defensive capabilities.
-The wall averages 7-8 metres in height with watchtowers spaced approximately every 100 metres for optimal coverage.
-Visitors appreciate Mutianyu's excellent preservation combined with fewer crowds than Badaling, whilst infrastructure including cable car ascent and thrilling toboggan descent adds modern convenience.
+The wall averages 7-8 meters in height with watchtowers spaced approximately every 100 meters for optimal coverage.
+Visitors appreciate Mutianyu's excellent preservation combined with fewer crowds than Badaling, while infrastructure including cable car ascent and thrilling toboggan descent adds modern convenience.
 Surrounding natural beauty makes this the preferred choice for spectacular views.

 Recommended